hmorri32/aggro_api/README.md

 Ultra custom surf forecasting API built in Ruby on Rails.
+Authentication using JWT.

 ROUTES
 - **GET /**